Automatic Reminiscence Therapy for Dementia: Methodology

 \subsection{Chatbot network}

-The core of our chatbot model is a sequence-to-sequence \cite{sutskever2014sequence}.
-This architecture uses a Recurrent Neural Network (RNN) to encode a variable-length sequence to obtain a large fixed dimensional vector representation and another RNN to decode the vector into a variable-length sequence.
+The core of our chatbot model is a sequence-to-sequence \cite{sutskever2014sequence}, which is shown in Figure \ref{fig:seq-to-seq}.
 The encoder iterates through the input sentence one word at each time step producing an output vector and a hidden state vector.
 The hidden state vector is passed to the next time step, while the output vector is stored.
-We use a bidirectional Gated Recurrent Unit (GRU), meaning we use two GRUs one fed in sequential order and another one fed in reverse order.
+We use a bidirectional Gated Recurrent Unit (GRU), one GRU fed in sequential order and another one fed in reverse order.
 The outputs of both networks are summed at each time step, so we encode past and future context.

-The final hidden state $h_t^{enc}$ is fed into the decoder as the initial state $h_0^{dec}$.
 By using an attention mechanism, the decoder uses the encoder’s context vectors, and internal hidden states to generate the next word in the sequence.
-It continues generating words until it outputs an $<$\texttt{end}$>$ token, representing the end of the sentence.
+It continues generating words until it outputs an $<$\texttt{end}$>$ token.
 We use an attention layer to multiply attention weights to encoder's outputs to focus on the relevant information when decoding the sequence.
-This approach have shown better performance on sequence-to-sequence models \cite{bahdanau2014neural}.
+This approach has shown better performance on sequence-to-sequence models \cite{bahdanau2014neural}.

+In this model we use a hidden size of 500 and Dropout regularization of 25\%.
+We set the batch size to 64.
+We use greedy search for decoding, which consists of making the optimal token choice at each step.
+We first train it with Persona-chat and then fine-tune it with Cornell dataset.
+The vocabulary we use consists of all words seen 3 or more times in Persona-chat dataset and we set a maximum sequence length of 12 words.